oxums/load/README.md

 This project was made for the Build-a-thon hackaton and some things aren't polished.
 Copilot AI was used in the development mainly for boilerplate code / boring tasks.

-## File load system
+## todo

-- Send state to UI
-- Rust gets file and parses/tokenizes it
-- Send needed tokens to UI
-- UI displays tokens and allows editing
-- Buffer edits are sent back to Rust for processing
+- hide error / warnings
-- New tokens to UI
+- improve file tree UI
+- general polish
-- Autosave happens based on settings
+- settings button
+- AI integration (ollama or something)